Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Experiments

 \section{Experiments}

 \paragraph{Experimental setup.} We pretrain our models on the widely used One Billion Words Dataset (LM1B)~\citep{lm1b} and OpenWebText (OWT)~\citep{Gokaslan2019OpenWeb} dataset, following most settings in prior work~\citep{gidd,shi2024simplified, sedd, mdlm}.
 For LM1B, we use the standard split, and train models using sequence length $L=128$ with sentence packing.
 For OWT, following \cite{mdlm, gidd}, we reserve the last 100K documents as the validation set, and adopt sequence length $L=512$ with sentence packing.
-Instead of bert-base-uncased tokenizer on LM1B and GPT-2~\citep{gpt2} tokenizer on OWT, for both datasets we use GPT-2 tokenizer when train CCDD with RoBERTa, and use Qwen-2~\citep{qwen2} tokenizer (also adopted by Qwen-3 series of models) when leverage Qwen3-Embedding~\citep{qwen3embedding} representations.
+Instead of bert-base-uncased tokenizer on LM1B and GPT-2~\citep{gpt2} tokenizer on OWT, for both datasets we use GPT-2 tokenizer when train CCDD with RoBERTa~\citep{roberta}, and use Qwen-2~\citep{qwen2} tokenizer (also adopted by Qwen-3 series of models) when leverage Qwen3-Embedding~\citep{qwen3embedding} representations.
 Notably, perplexity calculated with different vocabulary sizes are not comparable: Qwen-2 tokenizer has approximately $3\times$ vocabulary size compared with GPT-2, naturally resulting in larger ELBO and perplexity -- we thus reproduce the baselines with the same tokenizer.
 We develop our transformer architectures MDiT, MMDiT, and MoEDiT (detailed in Appendix~\ref{subsec_appendix:architecture}) based on \cite{sedd} with the same configurations when plausible, which augments DiT~\citep{dit} with rotary embeddings~\citep{roformer}.
 All models are trained for 1M steps with batch size 512 on both datasets, corresponding to 33B tokens on LM1B and 131B tokens on OWT.
-More details and additional results are deferred to Appendix~\ref{sec_appendix:exp}.
+We also evaluation CCDD on downstream benchmarks and complex reasoning tasks.
+More experimental setup, implementation details and additional results are deferred to Appendix~\ref{sec_appendix:exp}.